Unidata/netcdf-java/docs/src/site/pages/netcdfJava_tutorial/writingiosp/iospdetails.md

 {% endcapture %}
 {{ rmd | markdownify }}

 The `RandomAccessFile` reads 16-bit integers, advancing automatically.
-The `Array.section` method creates a logical section of the data array, returning just the section requested.
+The `Arrays.section` method creates a logical section of the data array, returning just the section requested.

 For large arrays, reading in all of the data can be too expensive.
 If your data has a regular layout, you can use `LayoutRegular` helper object: